Image from Canva

-- Dig deep in the cabinets, refrigerator, and freezer and start making dinner at home to avoid wasting groceries.
+- Dig deep in the cabinets, refrigerator, and freezer and make meals at home to avoid wasting groceries.

 - Plan a goodbye meal with friends serving a "little bit of this and a little bit of that."
 Military friends will understand; non-military friends will find it funny.
 Send them home with a parting gift of a box of barely used spices and condiments.

-- Pick a room to begin separating pro gear for your sponsor and yourself, if needed.
+- Pick a room to begin separating professional gear for your sponsor and yourself, if needed.

-- Pick the space where movers will not enter ("do not pack" space) and store the items required for the car ride like suitcases and kid’s entertainment systems.
+- Set aside a space where movers will not enter ("do not pack" space) and store the items required for the car ride like suitcases and kid’s entertainment systems.

 - Remove window coverings, wall art, and other decorative items.